If you’ve taken part in an In2scienceUK programme then you’re part of the Alumni Community!

 Phoebe completed her degree in Human Sciences from the University of Oxford, and from September she will be undertaking a DTP at Kings College London.

 When not busy with science, Phoebe enjoys travelling and playing sports.

 Lucia is looking forward to starting an undergraduate degree in Chemical Engineering this October, with hopes of leading into a career involving renewable energy.

 Most of her free time is spent listening to music and working on crafts, such as knitting.

-If so, please get in touch with us at [email protected] and provide us with your full name and the year you participated in the programme so you can sign up to our monthly alumni newsletter.
+If you’ve participated in In2scienceUK and are keen to help shape the Alumni Community then please get in touch with us at [email protected] and provide us with your full name, the year you participated in the In2scienceUK summer programme and a brief overview of why you’d like to take part.